 If anyone would like to suggest a future Student Column topic please email Hawys Boobier, The Lex 100 editor, at email@example.com

-Sivaloganathan Kumaran completed a Masters in Engineering at Durham and is now undertaking his GDL at BPP Law School.
-Sivaloganathan attended the Bristows Science & Engineering Open Day in April 2015 and subsequently successfully applied for a training contract with the firm, which will begin in September 2017.
+Sivaloganathan Kumaran completed a Masters in Engineering at Durham and undertook his GDL and LPC at BPP Law School.
+Sivaloganathan attended a Bristows Science & Engineering Open Day in April 2015 and subsequently successfully applied for a training contract with the firm, which began in September 2017.
 Here, he reflects on his experiences and shares ten pieces of advice on researching the legal market.

-Jordan Jacobs is in his final year studying Law at the University of Warwick, and will commence a training contract at Davis Polk in 2017.
+Jordan Jacobs studied Law at the University of Warwick, and is currently a trainee solicitor at Davis Polk.
 Here, he shares with us his advice on how to compile a knockout CV.

-Daniel Foley is currently completing the GDL, having recently graduated from the University of Exeter with a degree in English with Study in North America.
-He completed vacation schemes with Taylor Wessing, Nabarro and White & Case in 2015, and will begin his training contract with Taylor Wessing in September 2017.
-He has kindly taken time out of his busy schedule to offer a few wise words on how to approach university life.
+Daniel Foley graduated from the University of Exeter with a degree in English with Study in North America and went on to complete the GDL and LPC.
+He completed vacation schemes with Taylor Wessing, Nabarro and White & Case in 2015, and began his training contract with Taylor Wessing in September 2017.
+He offers a few wise words on how to approach university life.

-Ediz Osman studied Law at the University of Warwick, graduating in 2014.
-He completed a summer vacation scheme at Nabarro in 2013, and will commence his training contract at the firm in 2016.
+Ediz Osman studied Law at the University of Warwick and is currently undertaking his training contract at CMS.
 Here, Ediz offers us his timely advice on how to prepare for an afternoon at a law fair.

-Warren Wellington is a final year Law undergraduate at the University of Leeds.
-He has completed vacation schemes with Norton Rose Fulbright, Shearman & Sterling and in the London and Singapore offices of Herbert Smith Freehills (HSF).
-Warren begins his London training contract with HSF in September 2016, and has kindly shared with us his advice on how to excel at an assessment day.
+Warren Wellington studied Law at the University of Leeds.
+He completed vacation schemes with Norton Rose Fulbright, Shearman & Sterling and in the London and Singapore offices of Herbert Smith Freehills (HSF).
+Warren began his London training contract with HSF in September 2016, and has kindly shared with us his advice on how to excel at an assessment day.

-Freddie Mehlig is in his final year of Law at the University of Bristol.
-He completed vacation schemes with Kennedys and Capsticks in 2014, and will begin his training contract with Kennedys in September 2016.
+Freddie Mehlig studied Law at the University of Bristol.
+He completed vacation schemes with Kennedys and Capsticks in 2014, and began his training contract with Kennedys in September 2016.
 He is therefore well-placed to share with us his advice on all things vacation schemes…

-Harry Jewson is a final year Law undergraduate at New College, Oxford.
-Last summer he completed vacation schemes with Burges Salmon, Nabarro and Taylor Wessing.
-He also did a few days shadowing at shadowing at No. 6 Chambers Birmingham.
-He will begin his training contract with Burges Salmon in September 2016, and kindly shares with us today his top tips on preparing for a law firm interview.
+Harry Jewson read Law at New College, Oxford.
+He completed vacation schemes with Burges Salmon, Nabarro and Taylor Wessing and also did a few days shadowing at shadowing at No. 6 Chambers Birmingham.
+He began his training contract with Burges Salmon in September 2016, and kindly shares with us his top tips on preparing for a law firm interview.

-Ben Tansey is in his final year of Law at Durham University.
-He completed a few vacation schemes in the City, and, after receiving offers from two different firms, accepted a training position at Weil Gotshal starting in March 2016.
+Ben Tansey studied Law at Durham University.
+He completed a few vacation schemes in the City, and, after receiving offers from two different firms, accepted a training position at Weil Gotshal & Manges which started in March 2016.
 He has kindly shared with us his top 10 tips on securing a training contract.

-Sparsh Garg is in his final year of Law at University College London.
-He has completed three mini-pupillages, as well as three vacation schemes last summer with Sidley Austin, Jones Day and Travers Smith.
-He will start his training contract with Travers Smith in September 2017.
+Sparsh Garg studied Law at University College London.
+He completed three mini-pupillages, as well as three vacation schemes with Sidley Austin, Jones Day and Travers Smith.
+He started his training contract with Travers Smith in September 2017.
 Many thanks to Sparsh for sharing his advice on developing commercial awareness.

 Tweets by @TheLex100